GBora/astro-lib/README.md

 # astro-lib
 A simple js library for astrology.

+## Examples
+See examples folder in the repository.

+Or check out this [Codepen](https://codepen.io/GBora/pen/eYYVjaz) for basic usage.

+## Documentation
+See the documentation [here](https://gbora.github.io/astro-lib/) in the docs folder.

 ## Use in browser
 When using in browser you need to add [moment.js](https://momentjs.com/) before using the library.